Neerali Box Office Collections: Opens On A Decent Note

 - Mohanlal Starrer Neerali: The First Teaser Is Here!

 Neerali, the one among the big releases of this week, which had hit the theatres on July 13, 2018, has opened to mixed reviews in the theatres.
-The film, starring Mohanlal in the lead role has been tagged as a survival thriller.
+The film, starring Mohanlal in the lead role, has been tagged as a survival thriller.
 Neerali has been released in a good number of screens across the state and it also got released in the rest of the parts of the country.
 At the Kochi Multiplexes, Neerali had as many as 24 shows on its opening day.
 How well did Neerali perform at the Kochi multiplexes on the opening day?
 Read Neerali box office collection report to know more about the same.

 Opening Day Collections

 The advance booking for Neerali was decent.
-As mentioned above, Neerali had 24 shows on day 1 and according to a report by Forum Keralam, Neerali managed to fetch 6.57 Lakhs at an occupancy rate of 72.25 %, which are indeed decent figures even though not staggering
+As mentioned above, Neerali had 24 shows on day 1 and according to a report by Forum Keralam, Neerali managed to fetch 6.57 Lakhs at an occupancy rate of 72.25 %, which are indeed decent figures even though not staggering.

 Fails To Beat Abrahaminte Santhathikal's Record